amith0206/AI_Image_Generator/README.md

 # AI Image Generation Project

-This project consists of a Flutter frontend and a Flask backend for generating images based on user input using an AI model.
+This project consists of a Flutter frontend and a Flask backend for generating images based on user input using an AI model.The Flask application is hosted on AWS EC2 instance.

 ## Table of Contents